Why Albie loves the BRIO Central Train Station

 Ticket Machine with Sounds

-Nobody will be going anywhere without a ticket so first stop needs to be the ticket machine at BRIO Centra Train Station which makes sounds when the passenger (included) stands on the pressure pad in front of it.
-Silly Mummy told Albie it was a cash machine but have no fear, my five-year-old train buff soon set me straight on that one with an exasperated tone.
+Nobody will be going anywhere without a ticket, so the first stop needs to be the ticket machine at BRIO Central Train Station, which makes sounds when the passenger (included) stands on the pressure pad in front of it.
+Silly Mummy told Albie it was a cash machine but had no fear; my five-year-old train buff soon set me straight on that one with an exasperated tone.

 Double the tracks, double the fun

 BRIO Central Train Station has double tracks with which means twice the fun on platforms 1 and 2.
 I must admit there was a moment of panic and despair for Albie when he was building the track because he could only find one rail piece with a double end.
 Luckily Mummy came to the rescue and showed Albie that you could actually have two separate pieces of the track coming out of the other end of the train station, which Albie thought was genius.
 I do have my uses from time to time.
 I have slightly cut off the top corner of the track he built, but you may make out he added a rail crossing to drive across the tracks to get to the ‘station car park’ in the middle.
 I love his imagination.